-One of the original China importers, FSA Imports, seller of the defunct faucet brand, has already folded, and over the next few years we expect more Asia importers to go under as competition increases substantially.
+One of the original China importers, FSA Imports, a seller of the defunct faucet brand, has already folded, and over the next few years, we expect more Asia importers to go under as competition increases substantially.

 Some of this new competition could very well come from the Chinese factories themselves. a manufacturer located in Jiangsu, China, has opened a customer support center in the U.S. and started selling its well-regarded mid-priced faucets in the U.S. and Canada through the Home Depot and internet venues such as Amazon.

 We also expect the rapid spread of China-based retailers on the Internet.
 So far, the Chinese have been largely content just to provide products to North American-based retailers who understand how to market to consumers in the U.S. and Canada.
 But, Chinese e-tailers already serve the world's largest and most competitive e-commerce market and are looking to expand into Europe and North America where the competition is less fierce and the profit margins considerably greater.